 Graduates with a Master in Human Rights have a variety of career options, depending on their interests.
 Disciplinary fields that are looking for graduates include history, political science, human geography, sociology, law, business, and social policy.
 Employers include government agencies, corporations, and nonprofit organizations.
 Graduates with a strong background in journalism and education can also further their career with a human rights degree.

 If defending human rights is a passion of yours, consider pursuing a degree.
 There is a master’s program available for all interests and budgets, and you can start exploring our database online for courses right now.
 Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-MSc in Human Rights and Multiculturalism
+4 Results in Human Rights

 In combining the areas of human rights and multiculturalism, this MSc is unique in Europe.